MBerkayHamurcu/VSCTeX/Template guide.md

 # VSCTeX template guide

-This document provides concise instructions on how to use this LaTeX template.
-Reading them at least once before starting to write is recommended.
+This document provides you with the necessary knowledge for using the VSCTeX typesetting environment and LaTeX template that comes with it.
+Read it at least once.

+## The VSCTeX typesetting environment

-## Configuring the Dev Container and template
+### Configuring the Dev Container and template

 The Dev Container comes with a minimal setup for this LaTeX template to work.
-However, you can make customizations and configurations according to your needs.
+However, you can configure it according to your needs.
 Here are some of the files and folders you can modify:

 - `config/packages`: This text file contains the LaTeX packages that are required for the template.
-You can add packages as you wish and can install your setup running the `Install packages in configuration` recipe with the LaTeX Workshop extension:
+You can add packages as you wish and install them running the `Install packages in configuration` recipe with the LaTeX Workshop extension:

 <p align="center">
   <img src=".devcontainer/static/runningWorkshopRecipe.png" alt="Running a LaTeX Workshop recipe" width="90%"/>
 </p>

-After that you can include the respective package in ```frame/preamble.tex``` for using it in the template.

-- `config/variables.tex`: In this file you can change the values of the document variables, such as:
-  - the title, author, date, etc.
-  - There are also options like
-    - the to-do list feature
-    - a second logo on the front page
-    - a watermark
-    - the restriction notice you can turn on or off via this file.
+- `config/variables.tex`: This file provides an easy way to modify some aspects of the template such as the title, author and date of the document and disabling/enabling features like the to-do list, a second logo on the front page and many more.
+So before editing the template, check if what you need is already covered here.
 - `config/locales`: This text file contains a selection of locales you can choose one from and is therefore relevant if you want to change the default language of this Dev Container to another.
 It can also be extended with other valid locales.
 You can again apply your locales setting in the container by running the `Reapply locales configuration` recipe with the LaTeX Workshop extension.
 Beware that changing the language could need some configuration like installing further packages, since this Dev Container only loads the basic Tex Live installation schema, or reconfiguring little parts of the template beyond the `config/variables.tex` file
-- `.devcontainer/devcontainer.json`: This file contains the configuration of the Dev Container itself, such as the instructions for building the container, extensions, settings, etc. You can change these options too, but only if you know what you are doing.
-A misconfiguration of this file will cause the Dev Container to fail to start or work correctly.
 - The language of the LTeX Language Server is set to de-DE, can be changed via a so called "magic command" like in the example in `abstract.tex` and is automatically changed if you run the "Reapply locales configuration" recipe via the LaTeX Workshop extension.
 For supported locales of the extension check their documentation: [LTeX supported languages](https://valentjn.github.io/ltex/settings.html#ltexlanguage "LTeX supported languages")
-- You cannot rename `main.tex` without reprogramming the scripts and recipes this name is hard coded in
+- You cannot rename `main.tex` without reprogramming the scripts and recipes this name is hard coded in!

-## Using the Dev Container

-The Dev Container provides some features and tools to help you write and compile your LaTeX documents.
-Here are some of the things that you can do:

-- **Edit your LaTeX files**: You can use VS Code to edit your LaTeX files as you normally would.
-The Dev Container will automatically import the `.tex` files in the `content` and `appendix` folder in the order they are listed in the file explorer.
-The built-in spell and grammar checker (LTeX) helps you correcting your mistakes.
-- **Compile your LaTeX files**: The Dev Container provides two modes of compilation: fast mode and complete mode.
-Fast mode automatically sets an `\includeonly` macro to the last saved files and skips the BibLaTeX processing to speed up the compilation.
-Complete mode processes all steps to produce the final output.
-Per default the LaTeX Workshop extension runs the fast mode compilation when you save a file.
-You can also run the recipes manually by clicking the desired recipe.
-If you encounter any warnings during the compilation, you can view them in the "Problems" tab or the "Output" tab of VS Code.
-Warnings like "Please (re)run Biber on the file" are expected for the fast mode compilation.
-These minor issues do not happen with the complete compilation mode.
-- **View your PDF files**: You can use the LaTeX Workshop extension to view your PDF files.
-In the presence of the generated SyncTeX file you can press `control + left mouse key` (on windows) on any text or image in the document preview to automatically be taken to the according code location.
-- **Manage your git repository**: You need to use your host machine's git installation, not the Dev Container's.
-This is because the Dev Container does not have git installed.
-If you want to use your host machine's git CLI, you can run `Terminal: Create New Integrated Terminal (Local)` form the VS Code command palette.
-- **Automatic import** of .tex files in the content and appendix folder in the order they appear in the explorer.
+- `.devcontainer/devcontainer.json`: This file contains the configuration of the Dev Container itself, such as the instructions for building the container, extensions and settings.
+Only mage changes to this file if you know what you are doing.
+A misconfiguration of this file will cause the Dev Container to fail to start or work incorrectly.

-## LaTeX Workshop recipes
+### LaTeX Workshop recipes

-By clicking the LaTeX Workshop extension activity bar item (TEX-symbol on the VS Code activity bar) you will find various recipes custom to this Dev Container that you can run.
+By clicking the LaTeX Workshop extension activity bar item (TEX-symbol on the VS Code activity bar) you will find various recipes custom to VSCTeX that you can run.
 Beware that the LaTeX Workshop is started and runs recipes only if a `.tex` file is the active file in the editor.

 <p align="center">
   <img src=".devcontainer/static/latexWorkshopRecipes.png" alt="LaTeX Workshop recipes" height="420px"/>